chrishart0/articles-books-notes/Notes/good-user-stories.md

 #### Story Formats

 There are a few formats that help us to answer these questions.
+* Stories cannot be properly prioritized if they are not independent

 ##### Narrative
 Typically there will be a narrative to answer *who, what and why* then Acceptance Criteria to answer *how do I know I'm done*.